provingground-curly/validate_drp/README.md

 Run the measurement algorithm processing and astrometry test with
 ```
-sh run_test.sh
+sh runCfhtTest.sh
 ```

 The last line of the output will give the median astrometric scatter (in milliarcseconds) for stars with mag < 21.

 ------
-While `run_test.sh` does everything, here is some examples of running the processing/measurement steps individually:
+While `runCfhtTest.sh` does everything, here is some examples of running the processing/measurement steps individually:

 First make sure the astrometry.net environment variable is pointed to the right place for this validation set: